 Pregnancy should be a time where you are calm and relaxed and enjoy the journey of bringing your new baby to life.
-For many, caffeine may have little if any effect and it may be the little boost in energy you find your body needs.
+For many, drinking coffee when pregnant may have little if any effect and it can provide the little boost in energy you find your body needs.

 However, for just as many of us who might be more sensitive to the effects of caffeine, even small amounts can lead to restlessness, anxiety, and sleep difficulties.

 Considering this, it is important to be aware of how your body reacts to caffeine and if you experience any anxiety, restlessness or sleep difficulties then I recommend avoiding caffeine during pregnancy.